chronushealth/Water-Resources-problem/README.md

 Water scarcity modeling (2030)

 ## Description
-Fresh water is an important resource globally with several factor impacting fresh water reserves.
-Our startup company Chronus Water Health Inc. has been contracted by the US Federal government to advice and help them build a strategy road map.
+Fresh water is an important resource globally with several factors impacting fresh water reserves.
+Our startup company *Chronus Water Health Inc.* has been contracted by the US Federal government to advice and help them build a strategy road map.
 As the only data scientist/engineer on the team your role is critical in this project.

 Build a mathematical model for determining an effective, feasible, and cost-efficient water strategy meet the projected water needs of United States in 2030, and identify the best water strategy.